Why Using an Independent Hosting Company Beats Out Free Publishing Services

 There is also the good chance that, eventually, the platform you publish on will want to monetize for themselves.
 If your visitors are suddenly blocked by paywalls, advertising that benefits the publisher (but not you), or subscriptions that lower the visitor count, this is a bad deal for you.
 If you are looking to monetize your site, your only real viable option is one where you control where it’s hosted.

 By now the benefits of hosting your own site on a managed VPS are pretty clear.
 Why sacrifice profits and independence for a little bit more convenience?
-If you’ve been running your business from a variety of free publishing platforms or shared hosting services, it’s time to stop letting someone else profit from your work.
+If you’ve been running your business from a variety of free publishing platforms or web hosting services, it’s time to stop letting someone else profit from your work.
 Contact the team at KnownHost today and we’ll help you come up with the hosting solution that will give you back control over your web presence.